 Two months was not enough!
 I wanted to stay longer!
 I was left inspired by culture, motivated by work and addicted to travelling.

 The CRCC Asia China programme has given me a positive impact on my professional and personal development.
 I have a positive view of China and an interest to return.
 I have made life- long friends and new connections.
 I have visited many places and learnt a new language.
-This was an experience that I cannot forget and would highly recommend to anyone.
+This internship in Shanghai was an experience that I cannot forget and would highly recommend to anyone.